Phalcode/gamevault-docs/docs/intro.md

 ## Legal Disclaimer

 :::warning Legal Disclaimer
-GameVault manages DRM-free games and is solely a tool to address this need.
+GameVault manages DRM-free games.
 We are not responsible for the content or files users store or share.

 When we say DRM-free games, we only mean games obtained legally.
 While GameVault _can_ theoretically be used with illegally obtained games, we do not endorse or support piracy.